-A high school student removed to a Disciplinary Alternative Education Program (DAEP) during the school year will have an opportunity to complete, before the beginning of the next school year, coursework needed to fulfill the student's high school graduation requirements.
-The district may provide the opportunity to complete the coursework through an alternative method, including a correspondence course, distance learning, or summer school.
-The district will not charge the student for any method of completion provided by the district [policy FOCA.]
-A student removed from the regular classroom to inschool suspension or another setting, other than a DAEP, will have an opportunity to complete before the beginning of the next school year each course the student was enrolled in at the time of removal from the regular classroom.
-The district may provide the opportunity by any method available, including a correspondence course, another distance learning option, or summer school.
-[See policy FEA.]
-Students and their parents are encouraged to discuss options with the teacher or counselor to ensure the student completes all work required for the course or grade level.
+A high school student removed to a disciplinary alternative education program (DAEP) during the school year will have an opportunity to complete, before the beginning of the next school year, a foundation curriculum course in which the student was enrolled at the time of removal.
+The district may provide the opportunity to complete the course through an alternative method, including a correspondence course, another distance learning option, or summer school.
+The district will not charge the student for any method of completion provided by the district.
+[See policy FOCA(LEGAL).]